rairprotocol/rair-official-library/README.md

 ## how to use

-Clone and fork this repo.
+Step -1 : Clone and fork this repo.
 Please submit new dApps as an independent repo by checking in your unique frontend code, or if you have also modified source code elsewhere in the mono-repo.

-Command for building docker images e.g., for starting dev-dapp:
+Step -2 : Copy .env.sample from rair-dapp repository to root directory Step -3 : mv .env.sample to .env
+Step -4 : copy .env.sample to .env in the new dApp which you want to deploy e.g., dev-dapp Step -5 : Build Docker images using command

+sudo TEMPLATE=<Folder name of dApp> docker-compose -f docker-compose-templates.yml up -d

+For example, for building Docker image of dev-dapp, command to be used is

 sudo TEMPLATE=dev-dapp docker-compose -f docker-compose-templates.yml up -d